21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 4. Use These 10 Special Mental Triggers to Increase Conversions

-Psychology becomes extremely useful in marketing, especially when it comes to writing great copy and incorporating visual cues.
+Psychology becomes extremely useful in marketing, especially when writing great copy and incorporating visual cues.
 Even the smallest detail can send a message to your audience.

-We’ve come up 10 special mental triggers that can help push your visitors over the conversion fence.
+We’ve compiled 10 special mental triggers that can help push your visitors over the conversion fence.
 They won’t work every time, or with every buyer persona, but they’ll help bolster the numbers.

 Think of a mental trigger as a subliminal message.
-They’re subtle but powerful cues that your audience won’t necessarily notice on a conscious level, but will still aid you in persuading them to convert on your offer.
+They’re subtle but powerful cues that your audience won’t necessarily notice on a conscious level, but will still aid you in persuading them to accept your offer

 Just remember to keep your specific audience in mind.
 Some of these mental triggers might not appeal to your target audience because of their values, beliefs, shopping styles, or other unique qualities.